Regularizing nonlinear Schroedinger equations through partial off-axis variations: Introduction

 Instead of \eqref{CLM}, this new equation conserves

-i.e., the usual $L^2-$conservation law.
-We therefore aim to set-up an $L^2-$based well-posedness theory for \eqref{PNLS}, written in Duhamel's form, i.e.
+i.e., the usual $L^2$-conservation law.
+We therefore aim to set-up an $L^2$-based well-posedness theory for \eqref{PNLS}, written in Duhamel's form, i.e.

 The advantage of working with $v$ instead of $u$ lies in the fact that it allows us to exploit the regularizing properties of the operator $P_{\eps}^{-1/2}$ acting on the nonlinearity.
-Morally speaking, the action of $P_{\eps}^{-1/2}$ allows us to gain a derivative in $y\in \R^k$.
+Roughly speaking, the action of $P_{\eps}^{-1/2}$ allows us to gain a derivative in $y\in \R^k$.
 However, we also note that the linear semi-group

 is no longer dispersive in the same way as the usual Schr\"odinger group $S_0(t)=e^{it \Delta}$.
 Indeed, we can only expect ``nice" dispersive properties in the spatial directions $x\in \R^{d-k}$, where $P_\eps$ does not act, which will play an important role in the derivation of suitable Strichartz estimates (see below).
+It has been proved in \cite{Car} that in the case of full off-axis dependence, $S_\eps(t)$ does not admit any Strichartz estimates.
 Note that this issue is not simply an artifact of our change of unknown $u \mapsto v$, since $S_\eps(t)$ also describes the dispersive properties of (the linear part of) the original equation for $u$, as can be seen by applying $P_\eps^{-1}$ to the first line of \eqref{NLS}.
-This issue has already been noticed in \cite{DLS}, but the change of unknown $u\mapsto v$, which allows us to treat the partial off-axis variation is a novel idea of the present paper.
+This issue has already been noticed in \cite{DLS}, but the change of unknown $u\mapsto v$, which allows us to treat the partial off-axis variation, is a novel idea of the present paper.

-We also want to mention that the sign of the nonlinearity (which is focusing) does not play a role in the proofs given below, and hence all of our results also remain true in the defocusing case.
-Since the latter does not allow for the possibility of finite-time blow-up, we decided not to take it into account in our exposition. \\
+We also want to mention that the sign of the nonlinearity (which is focusing) does not play a role in the proofs given below, and hence all of our results also remain true in the defocusing case. \\

-This paper is now organized as follows: In the next section we shall introduce some notation and definitions.
+This paper is organized as follows: In the next section we shall introduce some notations and definitions.
 Then in Section \ref{sec:SE}, we shall study the dispersive properties of $S_\eps(t)$ and derive appropriate Strichartz estimates in the case of partial off-axis dispersion.
 These will then be used in Section \ref{sec:CP} to prove global well-posedness of \eqref{PNLS} in the subcritical case.
-The critical case, and the case of full off-axis dispersion will be treated in Section \ref{sec:crit}.
+The critical case, and the case of full off-axis dispersion, will be treated in Section \ref{sec:crit}.